On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: The Born-Oppenheimer Approximation

-This condition (elaborated and sharpened below) is an \textit{ansatz}, a temporary supposition made to find solutions, which must then be inspected to verify that they really solve the (time-independent) Schr\"odinger equation: if so the supposition is vindicated; if not then it must be given up.
-Of course, we seek motivation for making an ansatz, a reason to think that it will turn out to be vindicated.
-But such \textit{motivation} should not be understood as its \textit{justification} -- if an ansatz is justified, it is wholly by its success in finding solutions.
-In the present case the ansatz is motivated by the composition of a molecule, in which the nuclei comprise the first system, and the electrons the second.
+One can seek motivation for making an ansatz, a reason to think that it will turn out to be true of some solution.
+But such \textit{motivation} should not be understood as its \textit{justification} -- if an ansatz is justified, it is wholly by the solutions it produces.
+In the present case the ansatz made to solve the molecular Schr\"odinger equation -- the \textit{crucial assumption} -- is motivated by the composition of a molecule, in which the nuclei comprise the first system, and the electrons the second.
 In typical states, because electrons are 2000 times lighter than nucleons, they are more easily set in motion, and a stable state is one in which almost all the kinetic energy is in the motion of the former; if it is a low energy state then the nuclei can only be displaced from a potential energy minimum by a small amount \citep[XVIII.12]{messiah:1962}.
+Notice that this motivation mixes physical and mathematical considerations: appealing to the physical features represented by elements of the formalism, and expectations about their physical behaviour.
+The justification, however, is purely mathematical: finding (approximate) solutions to the Schr\"odinger equation in which the guess is true.
+Moreover, as indicated in \S\ref{Idealization}, such confirmation also demonstrates stability under relaxation of the idealizations involved, again by showing that the (in practice approximate) solutions of idealized model remain approximate solutions of the (more) exact equations.

-Supposing the assumption holds, do the supposed solutions exist, justifying it?
-As a first step, consider normalized solutions to the (time-independent) Schr\"odinger equation for the so-called `clamped' Hamiltonian:
+To see the role of the \textit{crucial assumption} in finding (approximate) eigenstates of $\hat H$, we first consider normalized solutions to the (time-independent) Schr\"odinger equation for the `clamped' Hamiltonian (in the $x$-representation) for a \textit{specified} value of $x_1$: